taranasus/TaraHUDVitureXR/README.md

 ## Next dev tasks:
 - Implement one of the feature ideas listed below

+## Next Testing Task:
+- Test background service implementation: Verify that the glasses HUD continues to work when the app is in the background and a different app is open.
+The HUD should remain visible on the glasses even when the phone is showing other applications.

 ## Next human tasks:
 - Design an official HUG layout to then figure out what features to build into the glassess